umbertogriffo/rag-chatbot/README.md

 * Clean: ```make clean```
   * Removes the environment and all cached files.

-**Note:** Run `Install` as your init command (or after `Clean`)
+> Note: Run `Install` as your init command (or after `Clean`).

-## Using the Open-Source GPT4All Model Locally
+## Using the Open-Source GPT4All's Models Locally

-We use [GPT4All](https://gpt4all.io/index.html), a model trained on top of Facebook’s LLaMA model, which released its weights under a non-commercial license.
-Still, running the mentioned architecture on your local PC is impossible due to the large (7 billion) number of parameters.
-The main contribution of GPT4All models is the ability to run them on a CPU.
+We use [GPT4All](https://gpt4all.io/index.html), an open-source collection of models trained on top of Facebook’s LLaMA, which released its weights under a commercial/non-commercial license.
+Still, running the mentioned architecture on your local PC is impossible due to the large (~7 billion) number of parameters.
+The main contribution of `GPT4All` models is the ability to run them on a `CPU`.
-The authors applied Quantization and 4-bit precision using the GGML format.
+The authors applied `Quantization and 4-bit precision` using the [GGML](https://github.com/ggerganov/ggml) format.
-So, the model uses fewer bits to represent the numbers.
+Basically, the model uses fewer bits to represent the numbers.

-### Convert the Model
+### Use the gpt4all-lora-quantized

 The first step is to download the [weights](https://the-eye.eu/public/AI/models/nomic-ai/gpt4all/) and use a script from the [LLaMAcpp](https://github.com/ggerganov/llama.cpp) repository to convert the weights from the old format to the new one (ggml-formatted).
 It is a required step; otherwise, the `LangChain` library will not identify the checkpoint file.
-Use the `download_model.py` Python script to breaks down the file into multiple chunks and downloads them gradually.
+Use the [download_model.py](download_model.py) Python script to breaks down the file into multiple chunks and downloads them gradually.
 This process might take a while since the file size is 4GB.
 The `local_path` variable is the destination folder.
 `LangChain` library uses [PyLLaMAcpp](https://github.com/abdeladim-s/pyllamacpp) module (`pyllamacpp==1.0.7`) to load the converted `GPT4All` weights.

-> Note: The Quantized model works only with `langchain = "^0.0.215"`
+> Note: The Quantized model has been tested only with `langchain = "^0.0.215"`

-### Use the WizardLM's WizardLM 7B GGML

-The [WizardLM's WizardLM 7B GGML](https://huggingface.co/TheBloke/wizardLM-7B-GGML) gives better answers and is also quite fast.
-To use it you need to download the `ggml-wizardLM-7B.q4_2.bin` from the GPT4ALL website and use `langchain = "^0.0.215"` to have also backward compatibility with the `gpt4all-lora-quantized-ggml.bin`.

 ```shell
 python download_model.py